WASHINGTON: The political conventions

-In other words, it’s time to elect a president again.
+In other words, it’s time to elect a

 And it could hardly be a better time for CNN’s D.C.
 Bureau to debut its new, 2,200-square-foot HD studio.
 Featuring three large video walls and two “magic walls,” plus a glass divider to create two smaller studios, the new digs were constructed to accommodate various configurations and programming that is being produced for countries around the globe, all at once.